 - 1. Students who pass all subjects will be promoted automatically. - 2.
+A decision to retain shall be arrived at by the consensus from a case conference approach involving the principals, parent/guardian, teacher, and school psychologist or school counselor.
+Factors to be considered include teacher recommendation; classroom achievement and attitude; standardized test scores; social and emotional development; results of the family conference; and, for identified students, recommendations by the Committee on Special Education.
+If a consensus cannot be reached, the decision of the building Principal shall be final. - 3.
 Students who fail two subjects will have the failure evaluated and a determination made as to the reason for the failure.
 Promotion will be decided by consensus in a case conference including teachers, school counselors, and the principal.
-The parent will also be consulted. - 3.
+The parent will also be consulted. - 4.
 Students failing two or more core courses may be subject to retention.
-If students fall into this category, they will be expected to attend a summer school enrichment program.
+If students fall into this category, they will be expected to attend the summer school enrichment program or Regional Summer School.